safr-ai-lab/pandora-llm/README.md

 The goal of this project is to probe the privacy properties of LLMs, and to explore our ability to delete data from these models empirically.
 Given a training dataset D, and a model M, trained via a training procedure, for x in D, we want to "delete" or "unlearn" x, by producing a model M_{-x} that is close what we would obtain training on D / {x}.
 Since re-training is infeasible, want to do this efficiently.
 But given a heuristic procedure, how can we measure unlearning?
 Membership inference attacks attempt to determine if a point x has been used to train a model M.

 # Models & Datasets
-OpenChatKit 20B language model, dataset available https://github.com/togethercomputer/OpenChatKit
+- OpenChatKit 20B language model, dataset available https://github.com/togethercomputer/OpenChatKit
+- https://github.com/joeljang/knowledge-unlearning Knowledge Unlearning Code & Datasets

 # Unlearning Methods Implemented
 - [Gradient Ascent Unlearning for LLMs](https://arxiv.org/pdf/2210.01504.pdf)